tcheeric/nostr-client/README.md

 ```

 ## Compiling and Running the Code
-To compile and run the **nostr-client** application, follow these steps:
+To compile and run the **nostr-client** application, I follow these steps:

- - Build the project using Maven in your preferred IDE.
+ - Build the project using Maven in my preferred IDE.
  - Run the application using the following command:
 ```
 java -jar nostr-client.jar